Free Printable Editable Lined Paper Name Handwriting Practice Worksheets

-- Help them develop their motor skills by giving them tools such as pencils, pens, brushes to train with.
-Allow your child to experiment with these stationary even if it starts off with messy scribbles and doodles.
+- Help them develop their motor skills by giving them tools such as pencils, pens, and brushes to train with.
+Allow your child to experiment with this printable even if it starts off with messy scribbles and doodles.

 - Use toys that are letter based and introduce alphabet activities to your child’s daily learning.
 Let them learn the individual letters and alphabets and play name puzzles.

 Should we hold our child’s hand when doing handwriting practice?

 As we all know, apart from having a super low attention span and focus on activities.
 How do we then help them better to practice handwriting?
 Certainly, otherwise, I don’t think there’s any other way you can get them to independently start writing!
 Subsequently, when they get better and more confident let them try on their own!

 How to use

 You can edit the fillable name fields using Adobe Acrobat Reader which can be downloaded for free from adobe.com.
 After opening the PDF, you can directly edit the fillable name fields.
 This is for the first two pages of Name writing practice.

 *It is advisable to use Adobe Acrobat Reader (Desktop Version) to edit the fillable name fields.
 You can also open it with Google Drive to edit directly (Desktop or Mobile Android) before printing it out.

 The lined writing templates can be used for older kids to write – with a tracing and single lines.